If you are a member of the public wishing to raise a concern about a registered social worker, you will need to follow this process:

 - that the complaint does not need to be pursued; or

-- If your complaint is referred to a Complaints Assessment Committee please refer to the pamphlets – Complaints Assessment Committee below.
+- If your concern is referred to a Complaints Assessment Committee please refer to the pamphlets – Complaints Assessment Committee below.
 The process for investigating a complaint against a social worker is very thorough and can take some time.

 - A CAC is able to make a range of determinations which include that the social worker has a competence or fitness to practice review, that the complaint is referred to conciliation, that there is no further action required or that the social worker is charged.